Searching for Privacy Risks in LLM Agents via Simulation: Experiments Results

-We further explore whether defenses discovered using smaller, cheaper models can effectively protect against attacks found with larger, more expensive models.
-To investigate this transferability, we conduct a case study using independent searches starting from $(A_1, D_1)$ with different backbone model combinations.
-We then test the resulting defenses against the original attack $A_2$ and compare performance with the targeted defense $D_2$.
-Specifically, we examine whether we can replace \texttt{gpt-4.1-mini} with \texttt{gpt-4.1-nano}, which is 4$\times$ cheaper.
-Results in Table \ref{tab:search transfer} reveal two key findings: (I) Partial transfer from smaller models: Defenses discovered using smaller models like \texttt{gpt-4.1-nano} provide meaningful protection (20.7\%-23.3\% leak scores) but remain less effective than the targeted defense $D_2$ (7.1\%).
-Using smaller models for attack agents during search yields slightly better transferability than using them for defense agents, consistent with our observation that attack strategies are less model-dependent.
-(II) Comparable performance with same-model search: When using the same backbone model (\texttt{4.1-mini}) for search, the resulting transferred defense achieves similar effectiveness (6.6\%) to the original one $D_2$ (7.1\%), demonstrating that discovered defenses can generalize when developed using appropriate model capabilities.
+We further investigate whether defenses discovered using smaller, less expensive models can effectively protect against attacks found with larger, more expensive models.
+Starting from $(A_1, D_1)$, we conduct alternative search cycles with either a smaller attack backbone or a smaller defense backbone.
+We then test the resulting defenses against the attack $A_2$ and compare their performance with that of the targeted defense $D_2$.
+Specifically, we examine whether we can replace \texttt{gpt\textsubscript{4.1-mini}} with \texttt{gpt\textsubscript{4.1-nano}}, which is 4$\times$ cheaper.
+We also conduct an alternative search cycle with the default model setup for comparison.
+Results in Table \ref{tab:search transfer} reveal two key findings: (I) \textbf{Partial transfer from smaller models}: Defenses discovered using smaller models like \texttt{gpt\textsubscript{4.1-nano}} provide meaningful protection (20.7\%-23.3\% leak velocity) but remain less effective than the targeted defense $D_2$ (7.1\%).
+(II) \textbf{Comparable performance with the same model}: When using the same backbone model (\texttt{gpt\textsubscript{4.1-mini}}), the resulting defense achieves a similar effectiveness (6.6\%) to the original one, $D_2$ (7.1\%), suggesting the generalizability of defenses discovered using the same model setup.